Coronavirus (COVID-19) Preparedness Information Learn More

 Piedmont Internal Medicine is a general medical practice, which provides general primary care to teens, adults, and seniors in the north-central Piedmont region of Virginia.
-Located in modern and convenient facilities in the growing, historic town of Warrenton, Virginia, Piedmont Internal Medicine offers a choice of five general internists – all board certified by the American Board of Internal Medicine and two nurse practitioners.
+Located in modern and convenient facilities in the growing, historic town of Warrenton, Virginia, Piedmont Internal Medicine consists of general internists – all board certified by the American Board of Internal Medicine and two nurse practitioners.
 Patients receive both proactive preventive care and cutting-edge illness care, in accordance with accepted health care standards, and per national and state guidelines and recommendations.

 As the medical director of the Employee Health Program at Fauquier Health, Dr. Maoury knows firsthand that healthy employees are more productive on the job.
 But more importantly, Dr. Maoury knows that health management programs help employees make healthier lifestyle choices, and those choices result in reduced health risks.
 Board certified in internal medicine, Dr. Maoury has found that a similar type of approach works best for his patients.
 By providing access to understandable health information, encouraging participation, providing choices, and respecting those choices, Dr. Maoury is able to help his patients help themselves.